Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-The 90s brought us a wide array of iconic TV shows, movies and music that introduced us to some of the most sexy and swoon-worthy heartthrobs we've ever had.
+The 90s brought us a wide array of iconic TV shows, movies, and music that introduced us to some of the sexiest and swoon-worthy heartthrobs we've ever had.
 Many of the men on this list have gone on to have extremely successful careers in Hollywood, and continue to age like fine wine.
 Let's take a stroll down memory lane and check out some of the most famous male heartthrobs of the 1990s.

 Jonathan Taylor Thomas